 President and Chief Executive Officer

-Dr. Hawkins governs ABMS, the leading not-for-profit organization that oversees physician certification in the United States.
-ABMS establishes the standards that its 24 Member Boards use to develop and implement educational and professional evaluation, assessment, and certification of physician specialists.
+Dr. Hawkins is responsible for creating, planning, and implementing the strategic direction of ABMS.
+The leading not-for-profit organization overseeing physician certification in the United States, ABMS establishes the standards that its 24 Member Boards use to develop and implement educational and professional evaluation, assessment, and certification of physician specialists.

 Dr. Hawkins has more than 35 years of professional experience ranging from his service in the United States Navy as an officer in the Medical Corps to leadership positions at national medical professional associations.
 Prior to joining ABMS in 2018, he served for five years as the Vice President for Medical Education Outcomes at the American Medical Association (AMA).
 There, Dr. Hawkins provided leadership for the AMA’s Accelerating Change in Medical Education initiative, a $13.5 million grant program supporting 32 medical schools that are transforming their educational programs to better prepare their students to succeed in the nation’s evolving health care systems.
 He also provided senior staff leadership to the AMA’s Council on Medical Education and Academic Physician Section.